 - False: The statement must be untrue.

-- For example a competitor falsely claims on social media that your business engages in fraudulent practices.
+- For example, a competitor might falsely claim on social media that your business engages in fraudulent practices.

-- For example a disgruntled former employee writes a defamatory review on a popular business review site.
+- For example, a disgruntled former employee may post a defamatory review on a public review platform.

-- Harmful: The statement must harm the reputation of the subject.
+- Harmful: The statement must damage your reputation.

-- For example a false rumour spreads that your restaurant has failed multiple health inspections, leading to a significant drop in customers.
+- For instance, false claims about failed health inspections may lead to a significant drop in customers.

 How to Protect Your Reputation